Culture, Arts & Media

 The 2025 proclamation issued by President Trump used the same commemorative frame but pushed harder on antisemitism, universities, and support for Israel.
 The structure stayed the same.
 The political use of the month changed.

-That is why Jewish American Heritage Month is worth treating as more than a ceremonial footnote.
+That is why Jewish American Heritage Month should be treated as more than a ceremonial footnote.
 It is one of the recurring places where American presidents tell the country what kind of Jewish story they think belongs in public life.

 The month works best when it is bigger than the proclamation